hashicorp/terraform-provider-hcp/docs/guides/auth.md

 -> **Note:** The `client_secret` can only be obtained on creation of the service principal key; it is not stored anywhere after that.

+-> **Note:** HCP has two types of Service Principals.
+Organization-Level Service Principals and Project-Level Service Principals.
+Either can be used with the HCP Terraform Provider.
+To read more about their differences please see our [documentation page](https://cloud.hashicorp.com/docs/hcp/admin/iam/service-principals).

 Follow these steps to create service principal with the `contributor` role and a service principal key.

 ### 1. Create a service principal